upb-lea/ElectricGrid.jl/docs/JOSS/paper.md

 # Interfaces for control and reinforcement learning

+The API is designed to provide a user-friendly interface to connect ...
+RL.jl, classic controllers, PLL, transforms, mulicontroller

 Old from OMG:
 The API is designed to provide a user-friendly interface to connect a modeled microgrid (the simulation environment) with a wide range of control methods such as classical linear feedback control or model predictive control techniques (cf. Fig. 1).
 Moreover, the standardized OpenAI Gym interface [@OpenAI2016] is also available for training data-driven control approaches like RL.